practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 - and also the **TIOBE Index** of popularity: https://www.tiobe.com/tiobe-index/

 To some extent these sites have been a source of inspiration to test new languages, but not the only ones.
-Often I become curious about another language by reading about the background of the programming language I'm currently working with.
+Often I become curious about a new language for me by reading about the background of the programming language I'm currently working with.

 <br/>